-☐ Resource Consent □ Build ding Consent ☐ Environmental Health ☐ Liquor Licencing ☐ Lice nce to occupy Authorisations are not r equired from external pa rties.
-Ngā Hīraunga Kaupap The proposal has been • • ☐ Long Term Plan 202 1-2031 □Annual Plan ☐ Waikato Regional Plan □ Taupō District Plan ☐ Bylaws ☐ Relevant Management Plan(s) The key aspects for cor nsiderati on with regards t o this proposal are as follows: Healthy Trees (in report rt).
-The Policy does how council's Tree and Vegetation Policy section 3.2 Removal of vever allow for elected members to decide to remove trees, tree removal requests may be referred to Council's elected
+☐ Resource Consent ☐ Build ding Consent ☐ Environmental Health ☐ Liquor Licencing ☐ Licence to occupy nce to occupy Authorisations are not r equired from external pa rties.
+Ngā Hīraunga Kaupap The proposal has been • • ☐ Long Term Plan 202 1-2031 □Annual Plan ☐ Waikato Regional Plan ☐ Taupō District Plan ☐ Bylaws ☐ Relevant Management Plan(s) The key aspects for cor nsiderati on with regards t o this proposal are as follows: Healthy Trees (in repor rt).
+The Policy does how council's Tree and Vegetation Policy section 3.2 Removal of vever allow for elected members to decide to remove trees ree removal requests may be referred to Council's elected f members for a decision (refer to policies in section 3)".
+However, the Policy is supportive of the removal of healthy trees when it is part of programmed upgrades and streetscape improvements.